Help Make the World a Better Place

 Our endeavours are not grand charities, but rather numerous initiatives that make a difference in the communities you visit.
-Finding ways to spread tourism dollars into more remote areas of Belize that may not normally see travellers is an important part of the mission.
+Finding ways to spread tourism dollars into smaller communities that may not normally see travelers is an important part of the mission.

 A number of our trips are operated in partnership with the Belize Audubon Society and the Belize Zoo.
 When we partner with local conservation organizations everyone benefits; you get special access to the most amazing places in Belize and you also get to hang out with scientists, artists and community leaders.

 To learn more, scroll down and check out the range of projects you support when travelling with Island Expeditions.

 BELIZE AUDUBON SOCIETY

 For over 40 years the Belize Audubon Society (BAS) has served Belize as environmental conscience and today is involved in all aspects of nature conservation and education in the country.
 When you visit protected areas in Belize you're likely to be greeted by friendly BAS park wardens.
 They are responsible for managing the nation's best known attractions, including the world renowned Cockscomb Jaguar Reserve, Blue Hole National Park and Half Moon Cay.
 Our trips to the incredible Lighthouse Reef Marine Reserve are operated in partnership with the BAS and funds the annual budget of the ranger station located on this remote atoll.

 The Belize Zoo & Tropical Education Center

-For 30 years the Belize zoo has provided a home to orphaned and injured animals native to Belize.
-Many animals have also been born at the zoo (animals are NEVER captured from the wild) and today the zoo is home to all five species of wild cats, Baird's tapir, howler monkey, crocodile, king vultures, jabiru stork and all sorts of other strange and wonderful mammals, reptiles and birds.
+For 30 years the Belize zoo has provided a home to orphaned and injured animals native to Belize and today the zoo is home to all five species of wild cats, Baird's tapir, howler monkey, crocodile, king vultures, jabiru stork and all sorts of other strange and wonderful mammals, reptiles and birds.